-How to Gain a State of Inner Freedom
+How to Gain Inner Freedom

 By Remez Sasson

-The mind is never still.
+You have surely noticed that the mind is never still.
 It always thinks, analyzes, comments, and conducts inner talks.
 It thinks according to past programming and education, and therefore, moves in a predetermined path.
 There is no freedom in this situation.

 In this state, the mind is not compelled to think all the time and to run from one thought to another.
 Your mind becomes focused and under your control, and this saves you a lot of emotional and mental energy.

-How Can You Gain Inner Freedom?
+How to Gain Inner Freedom?

 - Concentration exercises are of great help.